lowRISC/opentitan/hw/ip/pattgen/doc/dv/index.md

 All test sequences are extended from `pattgen_base_vseq`.
 It provides commonly used handles, variables, functions and tasks that the test sequences can simple use / call.
 Some of the most commonly used tasks / functions are as follows:
+* setup_pattgen_channel_0: test writing configuration values to CSR registers for channel 0
-* setup_pattgen_channel: test writing configuration values to CSR registers
+* setup_pattgen_channel_1: test writing configuration values to CSR registers for channel 1
 * start_pattgen_channels: randomly activate data transfer in channels
 * stop_pattgen_channels: terminate data transfer in channels and check for randomly injected errors
 * control_channels: wait for bus availability and program CSR configuration values into channels